Mara-Li/obsidian-snippet-downloader/README.md

 *Credit to BRAT-42, where I take some idea and code !*

 💡If one day BRAT-42 or Obsidian add a similary function, this plugin will be deleted !

+🗒️It exists a limit of 60 API call for non identified user...
+That's mean you can download more than 60 times in a row !